With its asymmetrical towers, downtown's Holy Rosary Cathedral is a perfect example of Gothic Revival architecture. The ... More

 Holy Rosary Cathedral

 With its asymmetrical towers, downtown's Holy Rosary Cathedral is a perfect example of Gothic Revival architecture.
 The pointed window and doorway arches, vaulted ceiling, exterior sandstone carving and tracery stained glass windows all reflect the Gothic character.
 Also notable is the full ring of the bells.
 All eight hang in the 66-meter east tower.
-This was the first church in Canada to ring a peal of Grandshire Triples to honour Dominion Day (now called Canada Day) in 1911.
+This was the first church in Canada to ring a peal of Grandshire Triples to honor Dominion Day (now called Canada Day) in 1911.
 It lasted two hours and 59 minutes!
 Admission is free, though donations are accepted.

 It is like a home base and we found it very refreshing to see young and old coming in to just spend time with their Lord at any given time of the day.